auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 In a matter of just a few days we had managed to join forces, we merged the existing front-end meetups into CopenhagenJS, build a website, designed a logo, and on the [21 July 2011](http://copenhagenjs.dk/2011/07/21/hello-copenhagenjs/) we announced the first meetup, where the original Podio offices were literally stuffed with wonderful people.

 With [CopenhagenJS](http://copenhagenjs.dk) I wanted to create a forum where we could discuss our problems, share ideas and most importantly get inspired.
-We have meet [consistently every third Thursday](http://copenhagenjs.dk/past/) every month for more than 4 years, and managed to build a community around front-end and JavaScript.
+The name has been a bit off from the begining, as my intention was to cover front-end in broad, and not just JavaScript, but we followed a trend, and got a logo (almost) for free.
+We have meet [consistently every third Thursday](http://copenhagenjs.dk/past/) every month for more than 4 years, and have managed to build a community around front-end and JavaScript from the ground up.

-Over the years our community has grown, and when [Bjorn](https://twitter.com/bjorn_js) stepped down as organizer, [Peter Müller](https://twitter.com/_munter_) stepped up, who together with me has been the main drivers of the community.
+Over the years our community has grown, and we now have more than [1.100 followers](https://twitter.com/copenhagenjs), and many wonderful people joining the meetups.
+When [Bjorn](https://twitter.com/bjorn_js) stepped down as organizer, [Peter Müller](https://twitter.com/_munter_) stepped up, who for the past years, has been driving the community together with me.

 Our community ins't the biggest community in the world, but we had a fantastic range of speakers.
-We have had international international names like [Douglas Crockford](http://copenhagenjs.dk/2013/11/06/crockford/) and [Seb Lee Delisle](http://copenhagenjs.dk/2014/05/02/creativejs-demodag-event/) stopping by, we have done special events with companies like [Adobe](http://copenhagenjs.dk/2012/09/26/october-busy-month/), [Microsoft](http://copenhagenjs.dk/2013/01/03/special-future-internet-explorer-event/) and [GitHub](http://copenhagenjs.dk/2013/05/13/github-training-workshop-event/), and we been hosted by many great companies, who I’m thankful for their investments into the local community.
+We have had international international names like [Douglas Crockford](http://copenhagenjs.dk/2013/11/06/crockford/) and [Seb Lee Delisle](http://copenhagenjs.dk/2014/05/02/creativejs-demodag-event/) stopping by.
+We have done special events with companies like [Adobe](http://copenhagenjs.dk/2012/09/26/october-busy-month/), [Microsoft](http://copenhagenjs.dk/2013/01/03/special-future-internet-explorer-event/) and [GitHub](http://copenhagenjs.dk/2013/05/13/github-training-workshop-event/), and we been hosted by many great companies, who I’m thankful for their investments into the local community.

 ## Meetup evolved into ColdFront Conference

 Two [years ago](https://kenneth.io/blog/2014/04/09/introducing-coldfront-conference/) I started [ColdFront Conference](http://coldfrontconf.com), which was an idea that came up among us organizers, as we wanted to take the local community to an international level.
 I ended up being the one executing on the idea, and just a few weeks ago, we ran the [second ColdFront](http://2015.coldfrontconf.com), and the [feedback been incredible](https://storify.com/auchenberg/coldfront-conference-2015).
-But organizing a conference is an incredible time consuming thing, and combining it with a monthly meetup, it’s a bit too time consuming, if I also want to be able to do other things.
+But organizing a conference is an incredible time consuming thing, and combining it with a monthly meetup, is a bit too time consuming, if I also want to be able to do other things.

 So now that I’m back in Copenhagen I’ve decided to take a step back, and look at all the many projects I’m involved with, and revise how my commitment should be.